wilbertom/contracts/README.md

-# Contractos - Python contract programming
+# Contratos - Python contract programming

 This module defines some helpful functions for performing Contract Programming in Python.
 I know that Contract Programming